 - Common-stack failures are body corp responsibility.
 Sewer backups affecting multiple units, common cold water main bursts.

 - Building manager liaison matters during emergencies for access and isolation.
-Standing arrangement with us includes our coordination with the building manager.
+We coordinate with the building manager as part of any emergency job in a body corp building.

 The insurance angle